Live-In Care is one of the safest types of care during COVID-19. Find out more here

-Whilst there are many smaller, regional and specialist dementia charities in the UK, the largest and best-known charitable foundations which work to improve the quality of life for people with dementia include:
+Whilst there are many smaller, regional and specialist dementia charities throughout the UK, the largest and most well-known charitable foundations supporting people living with dementia and their families include:

 The result of a pilot-scheme aimed to provide ‘Admiral Nurses’ – trained specialists in the provision of dementia care - which began in London in 1990, Dementia UK was registered as a charity in 1994.
 The Admiral Nurses were named in honour of the charity’s original benefactor Joseph Levy CBE BEM, nicknamed ‘Admiral Joe’ for his love of sailing.

-Today, Dementia UK employs almost 140 Admiral Nurses in locations throughout the UK.
+Dementia UK today employs almost 140 Admiral Nurses in locations throughout the UK.
 These specialist dementia nurses provide expert, practical and emotional care and support for people with dementia and their family carers.
-They help families to understand dementia, equip them with the tools and skills needed to effectively manage the condition, and offer psychological support to family carers.
+As a dementia charity they help families to understand dementia, equip them with the tools and skills they need to effectively manage the condition, and offer psychological support to family carers.

-The Contented Dementia Trust pioneered a different and highly effective way of managing the condition for people with dementia, their carers and family.
-Called the SPECAL Method, this approach to dementia care takes the view that the condition is a disability that can be effectively and successfully managed, as opposed to an irreversible medical condition that must be defeated.
+The Contented Dementia Trust is an innovative dementia charity and has pioneered a different and highly effective way of managing the condition for people with dementia, their carers and family.
+Called the SPECAL Method, this approach to dementia care takes the view that the condition can be effectively and successfully managed, as opposed to an irreversible medical condition that must be defeated.

-The SPECAL method of managing dementia is based on a particular explanation of the experience of the person with dementia, using the analogy of a photograph album to represent the memory system and photographs to represent individual memories (1).
+The SPECAL method of managing dementia is based on an explanation of the experience of the person with dementia, using the analogy of a photograph album to represent the memory system and photographs to represent individual memories.
 These ‘photographs’ are unconsciously stored, reflecting both facts and feelings of what has just happened a moment before.
 Dementia is understood as the appearance of a new type of photograph, in which there are no facts, only feelings.
 Facts and feelings stored in pre-dementia days remain intact and potentially accessible.
 This significant change requires those of us without dementia to adjust our normal communication skills when engaging with the person with dementia.
-Caregivers are able to avoid many areas of distress if they learn to avoid referencing the recent past unless the person with dementia does so themselves.
+Caregivers can avoid many areas of distress if they learn to avoid referencing the recent past, unless the person with dementia does so themselves.

 Age UK is the largest charity in Britain dedicated to ensuring that people over the age of sixty can continue to enjoy an active, happy, fulfilled and independent lifestyle.
 Age UK provides advice, guidance and support covering a range of conditions which may affect people in their later years, including dementia.

-Founded in 1986, RICE is a registered charity which is committed to undertaking and publishing effective research aimed at “improving the diagnosis, assessment and treatment of people with Alzheimer’s disease and other forms of dementia, the quality of life for older people (and) knowledge of the ageing process and its effects on the brain and thinking processes”.
+Founded in 1986, RICE is a registered dementia charity which is committed to undertaking and publishing effective research aimed at improving the diagnosis, assessment and treatment of people with Alzheimer’s disease and other forms of dementia, the quality of life for older people and the knowledge of the ageing process and its effects on the brain and thinking processes.